SyncfusionExamples/How-to-use-custom-dictionary-in-winforms-spellchecker/README.md

 # How-to-use-custom-dictionary-in-winforms-spellchecker
-This session describes about how to use custom dictionary in WinForms SpellChecker.
+WinForms SpellChecker comes with one predefined dictionary for English language and also supports custom dictionary based on user’s application requirement.

+## Dictionary File Formats
+* Hunspell
+* Ispell
+* OpenOffice

 For more details please refer [How to use custom dictionary in winforms SpellChecker](https://www.syncfusion.com/kb/8808/how-to-use-custom-dictionary-in-winforms-spellchecker-spellcheckeradv)